neondatabase/website/content/docs/introduction/about.md

   The entire Neon storage framework is developed in Rust for maximum performance and usability.

-## The Neon serverless driver
+## Neon is fully managed

-The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
-It enables you to query data from serverless and edge environments over HTTP or WebSockets instead of TCP.
-This capability is particularly useful for achieving reduced query latencies, with the potential to achieve sub-10ms Postgres query times when querying from Edge or serverless functions.
+Being a fully managed service means that Neon provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
+This approach allows developers to focus more on developing applications and less on the operational aspects of database management.
+Neon takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.

 ## Neon supports thousands of connections

 Neon's [connection pooling](/docs/connect/connection-pooling) feature supports up to 10,000 concurrent connections.
 Connection pooling works by caching and reusing database connections, which helps to significantly optimize resource usage and enhance performance.
 It reduces the overhead associated with establishing new connections and closing old ones, allowing applications to handle a higher volume of requests more efficiently.
 Neon uses [PgBouncer](https://www.pgbouncer.org/) to support connection pooling.

-## Neon is fully managed
+## Neon supports edge and serverless environments

-Being a fully managed service means that Neon provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
-This approach allows developers to focus more on developing applications and less on the operational aspects of database management.
-Neon takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.
+The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
+It enables you to query data from edge and serverless environments over HTTP or WebSockets instead of TCP.
+This capability is particularly useful for achieving reduced query latencies, with the potential to achieve sub-10ms Postgres query times when querying from Edge or serverless functions.

-## Developer velocity with database branching
+## Developer velocity with database branching workflows

 Neon's branching feature lets you branch your data the same way you branch your code.
 You can instantly create full database copies for integration with your development workflows.